Victor Orta

-Víctor Orta (born 28 December 1978) is a football executive who was most recently sporting director of Spanish top-flight club Real Valladolid.
+Víctor Orta (born 28 December 1978) is a football executive who is currently sporting director of Spanish second tier club Real Valladolid.

 Early life

 Orta is a native of Madrid, Spain.

 Career

 Middlesbrough

 On 19 December 2015, Orta became sporting director of Middlesbrough in the second division.

 Orta was responsible for developing a transfer policy that brought in key players such as Gastón Ramírez, Víctor Valdés, Patrick Bamford, Adama Traoré, and Alvaro Negredo.
 Middlesbrough under Orta would gain immediate promotion to the top-flight Premier League, having finished in 2nd place in the EFL Championship.

 Leeds United

 On 30 May 2017, Orta was hired by English second division side Leeds United, as Director of Football.

 Orta would bring in Argentine Marcelo Bielsa who transformed the football club on and off the field.
 Bielsa would gain promotion with Leeds in 2020 and finish 9th in the Premier League adopting a gung-ho, high-pressing style of play, unusual for a newly promoted side.

 The following season would be less successful, as the majority of Orta's signings since promotion failed to live up to expectation.
 Orta looked to undermine Bielsa to gain greater control over future incomings and identified US coach Jesse Marcsh as a replacement.
 Bielsa's refusal to accept Harry Winks, Dele Alli and Donny Van de Beek in the January transfer window led to tension between them and he was sacked by Orta in February 2022, despite huge fan protests.
 Orta signed Max Wober, Georginio and Weston McKennie for Marsch, but all three struggled at PL level.
-Orta parted ways with Leeds United on 2 May 2023 shortly before relegation was confirmed and after his appointment of Javi Garcia, to replace Marsch, had failed to have any impact on the team.
-It became increasingly clear that Orta's poor recruitment of players and failure to support the iconic Bielsa had been instrumental in the loss of PL status.
+Orta parted ways with Leeds United on 2 May 2023 shortly before relegation was confirmed.

-Orta left the club with a difficult summer ahead as most of his signings had been offered loan clauses in the event of relegation and they were unable to sell them to alleviate the drop in income.